alaric-kuo/Quantum-Structural-Mechanics-Validation/article/QSM_real_data_validation_en.md

 Group4 Figure 2 is the most direct supplementary evidence for spectral matching in this article.
 These records have been matched in response-spectrum terms, so a conventional reading may expect them to have closer response demands.
 However, the Frequency-Group Contact Map shows that even after the response spectra are organized, the QSM Power Frequency Group still retains clear differences.

 In the figure, RSN802M forms the highest displacement row.
 RSN803M and RSN1085M are also in the high-displacement layer, while cases such as RSN8130M have lower displacement.
 These differences cannot be explained by the Input Acceleration Peak in Figure 1 alone, and they do not automatically disappear after spectral matching.
-Group4 Figure 2 shows that spectrally matched records still have different contact densities and power-potential distributions near $f_{\mathrm{eff}}$ and its harmonics.
+Group4 Figure 2 shows that spectrally matched records still have different contact densities and power distributions near $f_{\mathrm{eff}}$ and its harmonics.
 Some records can effectively bring the QSM Power Frequency Group into the isolation system, while others cannot.

 The meaning of this figure is not that spectral matching has no value.
-It means spectral matching controls the appearance of the response spectrum, but it does not guarantee control of the power-potential path.
+It means spectral matching controls the appearance of the response spectrum, but it does not guarantee control of the power path.
 For an isolation system, the next questions should be: after matching, does the ground motion still form a Power Packet within the time window?
 Does it form work exchange at the interface?
 Does it contact the Effective Isolation Frequency family in the frequency-group domain?
 Does it finally convert into low-frequency displacement manifestation?

-Therefore, Group4 Figure 2 should be read as a reminder for engineering design language: similar response spectra do not necessarily mean similar power-potential; similar Frequency Groups do not necessarily mean similar interface work.
-Isolation displacement must be read from the actual path through which power-potential passes through the interface.
+Therefore, Group4 Figure 2 should be read as a reminder for engineering design language: similar response spectra do not necessarily mean similar power; similar Frequency Groups do not necessarily mean similar interface work.
+Isolation displacement must be read from the actual path through which power passes through the interface.

 ## Representative Cases in Group4